Home » Blog » Blog » Customer Service » Is Customer Service A Battle? Apparently

 • Pointing out options prior to me reaching the counter.

-• Suggesting additional items that will save me time, put my project or outfit together or enhance my experience without me asking and thus saving me a trip back or a lower satisfaction level with my chosen product or service.
+• Suggesting additional items that will save me time, put my project or outfit together or enhance my experience without me asking, thus saving me a trip back or a lower satisfaction level with my chosen product or service.

 • Thanking me for me patronizing your store.
-Could be a handwritten note, an email or just, “Thank you for shopping with us today.
-Hope to see you again soon.”
+It could be a handwritten note, an email, or "Thank you for shopping with us today.
+Hope to see you again soon."

-These are by no means all of what it takes to deliver service but for me, helping people have a better experience prior to a return – or God forbid a crash – is what it’s about.
+These are by no means all of what it takes to deliver service, but for me, helping people have a better experience prior to a return is what it's about.

-This has nothing to do with the military, it has to do with how businesses look at customers, their experiences and creating exceptional experiences.
-We the customers aren’t the enemy.
+This has nothing to do with the military.
+It concerns how businesses look at customers, their experiences, and creating exceptional experiences.
+We, the customers, aren't the enemy.

 Learn how to make your customer service exceptional.